-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Governor Northam was asked if a count, for instance, has zero confirmed cases and wants to move into Phase 2 earlier than others, how he would respond to that request.
 He said "we're open for that discussion" but no decisions on the idea have been made yet.

-Response to the Legislative Black Caucus
+This week, the Legislative Black Caucus

-This week, the Legislative Black Caucus issued a statement against Phase 1 starting on May 15, saying that black people would be "used as guinea pigs" in the reopening plan.
+, saying that black people would be "used as guinea pigs" in the reopening plan.

 Gov. Northam said he appreciates and listens to the caucus' input and addressed some of the concerns they outlined in their letter to him, saying that his Health Equity Taskforce has been working to get more PPE into minority communities in places like Harrisonburg and Richmond.